-An A4 black and white image with a resolution of 1200dpi will be about 1MB in size.
+An A4 black and white image with a resolution of 1200dpi is about 1MB in size.

-Note: that using such a high resolution in combination with 8bit grey scale or 24bit color images will generate huge files (several hundreds of Megabytes uncompressed, and around 10 Megabytes using JPEG compression).
+Note: that using such a high resolution in combination with 8bit grayscale or 24 bit color images generates huge files (several hundreds of Megabytes uncompressed, and around 10 Megabytes using JPEG compression).

-DPI values larger than 2400 will take a lot of CPU power and memory, we recommend not using values above 2400 for A4 paper size PDF documents.
+DPI values larger than 2400 take a lot of CPU power and memory.
+You should not use values above 2400 for A4 paper size PDF documents.